zhiqwang/yolort/README.md

 - The implementation of `yolov5` borrow the code from [ultralytics](https://github.com/ultralytics/yolov5).
 - This repo borrows the architecture design and part of the code from [torchvision](https://github.com/pytorch/vision).

+## 🌟 Contributing

+We appreciate all contributions.
+If you are planning to contribute back bug-fixes, please do so without any further discussion.
+If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
+BTW, leave a star if you liked it, this means a lot to me :)